AmaJC/library/TheSubtleArtOfNotGivingAFck/README.md

 * Consumer culture teaches us to want more more more.
 But, more is not always better.
 We're often happier with less.
 * **Paradox of choice** - the more options we're given, the less satisfied we become with whatever we choose, because we're aware of the other options we're forfeiting
 	* Having too many choices can leave you in a limbo avoiding commitment, out of a fear of making the "wrong" or "imperfect" choice to maximize your happiness
+* Depth vs Breadth of experience
+	* Investing deeply in one person/place/job denies us the breadth of experience, while pursuing a breadth may also deny us the rewards of depth of experience.
+	* When pursuing a wide breadth of experience, each new experience provides diminishing returns
+	* The older you get, the more experienced, and the less significantly each new experience affects you
+	* There is great value in depth of experience and commitment, e.g. investing in significant, genuine, healthy friendships

+How commitment increases your freedom
+1. You're no longer distracted by the unimportant and frivolous
+2. Hones your attention and focus, directed towards what makes you most healthy and happy
+3. Makes decision-making easier, removes fear of missing out because of your security in that what you already have is enough
+4. Allows for a focus on highly important goals and achieve a greater degree of success than otherwise
+> "Yes, breadth of experience is likely necessary and desirable when you’re young—after all, you have to go out there and discover what seems worth investing yourself in.
+But depth is where the gold is buried.
+And you have to stay committed to something and go deep to dig it up.
+That’s true in relationships, in a career, in building a great lifestyle—in everything." (pg.
+131)

+## Chapter 9 - ...And Then You Die
+* M